buycycle/image_recognition/README.md

 ### Word Matching Algorithm
 A custom word matching algorithm is used to match the filtered web entities to a predefined set of template IDs.
 The algorithm calculates the similarity between the web entity descriptions and the template IDs to determine the most likely match.
 ### Result Return
-The most likely match is returned directly from the Lambda function.
+The most likely match are published over SNS.
 ## Contributing
 We welcome contributions to this project!
 If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.
 ## License